'Major disruption': What John Campbell's departure means for Breakfast

 Breakfast remains New Zealand's most-watched morning news programme in 2022, with an audience reach of 352,100 every day.

-But will Campbell's departure open a door for AM's new look morning show to close the ratings gap, which has long leaned in favourite of Breakfast?
+But will Campbell's departure open a door for AM's new-look morning show to close the ratings gap, which has long leaned in favour of Breakfast?

 "Changing a host is quite a major disruption and disruptions offer the competition a little window of opportunity - as there will be viewers who decide they don't like the new host or don't like the chemistry once Campbell is gone," Jennings told the Herald.